clubgamma/Trendit/README.md

 # trendit by Club Gamma

 > **Note**
->
-> - To add new feat create your branch
+> - To add new feature create your branch

 ## 👇 Prerequisites